hyperledger-labs/perun-doc/source/node/introduction.rst

 consists of three category of methods: Node, Session and Channel to access the respective functionalities.
 Currently, we implement two party payment channel API for ethereum blockchain using gRPC protocol.
-It can be used for opening a payment channel where they can send or receive payments; finalize the channels on the blockchain, settle it and withdraw the funds back to the user's account.
+It can be used for opening a payment channel where they can send or receive payments, finalize the channels on the blockchain, settle it and withdraw the funds back to the user's account.

-Starting the perun-node will a run a gRPC server for communication.
+Starting the perun-node will run a gRPC server for communication.
 Complete specification of the payment channel API served by the perun-node can be found [here](https://github.com/hyperledger-labs/perun-proposals/blob/master/design/001-RPC-Interface-Specification.md).